 Due to low-calorie content, richness in water, and relatively high amount of fiber, broccoli and cabbages are good options to consider when planning a weight loss diet.
 Being low in carbohydrates makes both of them suitable for keto diets.

-Broccoli and cabbage are rich in certain micronutrients and vitamins, further, we will discuss their impact on human health.
+Broccoli and cabbage are rich in certain micronutrients and vitamins.
+Below, we will discuss their impact on human health.

 Cabbage and broccoli are cruciferous vegetables.
 Research shows that both cabbage and broccoli can positively affect cardiovascular health due to their phytochemical composition, lowering the risk of developing cardiovascular diseases (3).
 One study discusses the effects of various vegetables on the cardiovascular system and their associated diseases.

 It is shown that both cabbage and broccoli contain a substance called sulforaphane, which is rich in sulfur and has various positive benefits on human health.